Japetella diaphana: Reproduction

-J. diaphana's reproductive strategy is characterized by synchronous ovulation, with mature females spawning approximately 2,000 eggs.
-A brooding female collected at 1352 m in the Gulf of California carried 1,419 eggs in the pre-organogenetic stage, with a diameter of approximately 2.5 mm.
-Immature and maturing females have a higher number of oocytes, approximately 4,000, but many undergo resorption before reaching full maturity.
-This species broods its eggs within the arm crown, holding them in front of the mouth.
-This behavior likely restricts the ability to feed.
+Japetella diaphana's reproductive strategy is characterized by synchronous ovulation, with mature females spawning approximately 2,000 eggs.
+A brooding female was found at 1352 m in the Gulf of California carrying 1,419 eggs in the pre-organogenetic stage; each egg had a diameter of approximately 2.5 mm.
+Immature and maturing females can have as many as 4,000 oocytes, but a significant portion of these cells undergo resorption before reaching full maturity.
+The octopus broods its eggs within its arm crown, holding them in front of the mouth.
+This behavior likely restricts the octopus's ability to feed.
 It is estimated that embryonic development takes about 731 days in cold deep-sea conditions (4.5 C.

 A large, bioluminescent circumoral photophore is found on mature females.
-It lies beneath a transparent outer layer, forming a thick ring around the mouth with blood vessels and muscle fibers passing through.
-One female specimen collected from Hawaiian waters had a photophore that was yellow and 1.5 mm deep by 3 mm wide (0.05 in by 0.12 in).
-It also had short, extended lobes that gave it a flower-like appearance.
-This organ originates from a muscular ring that undergoes cellular proliferation, followed by gradual degeneration of the muscle tissue.
+It lies beneath a transparent outer layer, forming a thick ring around the mouth with blood vessels and muscle fibers passing directly through the structure.
+One female specimen collected near the Hawaiian islands had a yellow photophore measured at 1.5 mm deep by 3 mm wide (0.05 in by 0.12 in).
+The photopore had short, extended lobes that gave it a flower-like appearance.
+This organ originates from a muscular ring that undergoes cellular proliferation during the early stages of development, followed by gradual degeneration of the muscle tissue.
 Its photocytes have a uniform cytoplasm with small mitochondria, granular aggregates, and microtubular or microfibrillar bundles.
-It may play a role in mate attraction, particularly in the low-light environments of the deep sea.
+The organ may play a role in attracting mates, particularly in the low-light environments of the deep sea.

 Threats

-Japetella diaphana is a host for the protist parasite Hochbergia cf. moroteuthensis.
-Remotely operated vehicles (ROVs) in the Monterey Submarine Canyon observed that 7% of J. diaphana individuals carried this parasite.
+Japetella diaphana is a host for the protist Hochbergia moroteuthensis, a large unicellular parasite commonly found in midwater cephalopods.
+Remotely operated vehicles (ROVs) in the Monterey Submarine Canyon have observed the presence of the parasite in 7% of sampled J. diaphana individuals.